okohll/abdocs/content/guides/guide3-advanced-usage/views.md

 ![Example of Kanban or Cards View](/view-kanban-example.png)

 For the Tabular list of records you have the further option of how to control the “headings”.

 ![View Heading Options](/view-heading-options.png)

 Spreadsheet is as it sounds with a column heading per row.

 Headings and rows will group records by the first value.

+![View Heading and Rows](/view-heading.png)

 Long headings and rows will group by the first “few” values that are from the same source.
-![View Heading and Rows](/view-heading.png)

 ![View Heading and Rows](/view-long-heading.png)

 Obviously these last two options are for when you want to group together data….
 This typically occurs when records share a similar value.
 This will naturally occur when displaying Parent Child data (e.g. Organisations list of contacts) but equally when records share a finite list of options (e.g. Contacts by source).

-{video coming soon}
+(video coming soon}

 ### Adding a Button to a view

 A useful feature in agileBase is to provide a button on a view that your user can press that will fire a WorkFlow that performs a function appropriate to the views content.

 Example 1: your view shows a list of Food Samples that are to be created Today.
 The button at the top could fire a WorkFlow that generates the PDF of labels for use in sending out the resulting samples!

 Example 2: your view shows a list of customer orders for delivery today.
 The button placed at the top of the view fires a workflow that updates the list and places the orders in a suggested sequence order for the delivery driver to follow.

 To add a button to a view follow the following steps: